 Over the past 15 years, I've tried more video editors than I'd care to mention.
 I've used them for everything from slapping together iPhone videos for sharing on social media to producing commissioned product reviews shot on "real" cameras.
+I'm always on the lookout for new editors and significant updates to existing tools that can make video editing easier and more accessible.

 The best free video editing apps